-Figure 99 Special Modes
+Figure 98 Special Modes

 When this function is assigned to the box, two 1-byte objects ([Pn][Bi] Special Mode Control as the control object, and [Pn][Bi] Special Mode Indicator as the status object) will be enabled.
-The former will be sending the bus the value that corresponds to the mode that the user selects by touching the buttons (see Table 6), while the status object (which can receive values from the bus although it gets self-updated as well on button presses) will determine the indicative icon represented in the box at any time.
+The former will be sending the bus the value that corresponds to the mode that the user selects by touching the buttons (see Table 7.
+Special Modes vs. Icon vs. Object Value

+), while the status object (which can receive values from the bus although it gets selfupdated as well on button presses) will determine the indicative icon represented in the box at any time.
 If this object receives an unrecognised value from the bus, no icon will be displayed in the indicator.

-Special Mode Icon Object Value
+Special Mode lcon Object Value

 Comfort 1 (0x001)

-Standby ٨ì 2 (0x002)
+Standby Ât 2 (0x002)

 Economy (3 (0x003)

-Protection )) 4 (0x004)
+Protection 4 (0x004)

 Auto Mode 5 (0x005)

-Table 6 Special Modes vs. Icon vs. Object Value
+Table 7.
+Special Modes vs. Icon vs. Object Value